KyrtinSilver/kyrtin-s-site/src/essays/020_Elevator_Pitch.md

 date: "2023-08-05"
 ---

-In the #Startup world, you may dream of "Love at first sight" with an #investor riding in on a white horse to be your prince charming, but this isn't that kind of fairy tale.
+In the startup world, you may dream of "Love at first sight" with an investor riding in on a white horse to be your prince charming, but this isn't that kind of fairy tale.
 Imagine a random stranger walking up to you on the street, handing you a book, and proposing marriage.

 That is the kind of social norm violation that neglecting to gradually earn someone's time and emotional interest commits.
 Avoid it at all costs.